ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

 Installing OpenSSH using Windows Settings
 -----------------------------------------
-You can use OpenSSH to connect Window 10 clients to Windows Server 2019.
+You can use OpenSSH to connect Windows 10 clients to Windows Server 2019.
 OpenSSH Client is available to install on Windows 10 build 1809 and later.
 OpenSSH Server is available to install on Windows Server 2019 and later.

 For more information, refer to `Get started with OpenSSH for Windows <https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse>`_.